versionminus/versionminus/docs/auth0.md

 Populate the following keys in `.env` (or deployment secrets):

 - `AUTH_ENABLED`: set to `true` to require Auth0 tokens.
-- `AUTH_TESTING_MODE`: keep `false` so the API rejects unauthenticated traffic (flip only for automated tests or temporary local debugging).
 - `AUTH_DOMAIN`: your Auth0 tenant domain, e.g. `versionminus.eu.auth0.com`.
 - `AUTH_API_AUDIENCE`: the API Identifier you configured under Auth0 → APIs (often looks like `https://api.versionminus.com/`).
 - `AUTH_APPLICATION_CLIENT_ID`: client id of the confidential app that will request tokens (typically the machine-to-machine app).